NilPujolPorta/Backups_clientAPI-NPP/README.md

 - ```python -m Backups-clientAPI [opcions]```
 - Execute the file: `__main__.py [opcions]`
 - ```./backups-clientAPI-runner.py [opcions] ```
-- Importing the package and using in your project.
+- Importing the package and using in your own project.
+- Creating a task in **Windows task manager** (Windows task manager is UNABLE to execute the python file directly, use a executable like ``something.bat`` file that executes the python file and tell the task manager to execute the .bat file).
+Use a **SIMPLE/BASIC TASK**.

 ### Options
 ```